SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation

+Point feature $\mathbf{F}$ is the key to computing the correlation ${C}(p_i^t,p_j^{t+1})$ which further plays an important role in scene flow estimation.
+Hence, it is desirable to extract effective point features that enable point pairs in corresponding regions to achieve higher correlation values between $\mathcal{P}^{t}$ and $\mathcal{P}^{t+1}$.
+However, different from point cloud segmentation and classification that focus on static point cloud, scene flow estimation operates on dynamic ones, which poses new challenges for feature extraction in two aspects.
+For example, the input point clouds of scene flow are not only irregular and unordered, but also its density is spatially non-uniform and temporally varying, as discussed in previous sections.

+Our goal is to extract locally consistent while discriminative features for points, so as to achieve accurate flow estimation.
+Different from exiting methods directly extracting point feature from the neighborhood in original point cloud, we proposed two feature extraction modules for scene flow estimation.
+The Voxelization-Interpolation based Feature Extraction (VIFE) is proposed to address the issue of point cloud's non-uniform density.
+With the features extracted by VIFE, Point Transformer based Feature Extraction (PTFE) further enhance feature discriminability by modeling point relations globally.
+Since the two kinds of features provide complementary information, we fuse these features, such that the fused features provide proper correspondences to predict accurate scene flows.

-Figure~\ref{fig:framework} illustrates the overall framework of our approach, that takes two consecutive point clouds \Pc and \Qc as inputs and predict the scene flow from \Pc to \Qc.
-First, we convert both point clouds into voxels, from which we apply several layers of sparse convolution (\ref{subsec:spconv}).
-Then, the voxel features are projected back into the original 3D points.
-Second, our transformer module improves the point representation by modeling relation between points. (\ref{subsec:transformer}).
-Third, with features extracted by sparse convolution and transformer module, we calculate a feature matching matrix between \Pc and \Qc, where a sinkhorn algorithm \cite{flot,cuturi2013sinkhorn,chizat2018scaling} is leveraged to predict the flows (\ref{subsec:sinkhorn}).
-We train our method with an extra regularizing loss that enforces spatial consistency between the features in neighboring regions (\ref{subsec:loss}).
+\textbf{Overview.} Figure~\ref{fig:framework} illustrates the overall framework of our approach, that takes two consecutive point clouds $\mathcal{P}^{t}$ and $\mathcal{P}^{t+1}$ as inputs and predict the scene flow from $\mathcal{P}^{t}$ to $\mathcal{P}^{t+1}$.
+First, the VIFE module extracts features for voxel points from voxelized point clouds, and projects back the voxel features into the original 3D points to obtain locally consistent point features.
+Second, our PTFE module improves the point feature representation by modeling relation between points.
+Third, with features extracted by VIEF and PTFE module, we calculate the correlations of points between $\mathcal{P}^{t}$ and $\mathcal{P}^{t+1}$, where a sinkhorn algorithm \cite{flot,cuturi2013sinkhorn,chizat2018scaling} is leveraged to predict the flows.
+We train our method with an extra regularizing loss to enforce spatial consistency of predicted flows.